viviandotdev/ObsidianVault/+ Encounters/Self Analysis.md

 Did I do something to annoy you during mikado, tuesday

-I get the same feeling with my sister, like I feel like being myself is annoying to you so should i try t
+I get the same feeling with my sister, like I feel like being myself is annoying to you so to cope i